 We may speculate, however, that there was a religious shrine.
 The native population of the Low Countries often built temples on the confluence of two rivers, and we know for certain that in the Roman age, there was a sanctuary near the confluence of the Meuse and the Jeker, a small river that connects Tongeren and Maastricht.
 The remains of the sacred precinct were discovered under Hotel Derlon; the temple itself must have been, as we already noticed, under the modern basilica of Our Lady.

-The main entrance of the Roman sanctuary, which was built in c.100, was to the north in a wall that was some 18 meters wide.
+The propylaea of the Roman sanctuary, which were built in c.100 CE, were to the north in a wall that was some 18 meters wide.
 In the last quarter of the second century, a large column was erected inside the sacred precinct, which was dedicated to the supreme god Jupiter.
 Only a few fragments remain, but comparison with similar monuments (e.g. the column from Mainz) allows us to make a reliable reconstruction.